May 25, 2021

 Unlike traditional holograms, which are made by using laser beams to illuminate an object and intercepting it on film, Lindsay’s work digitally computes a filter to modify an image or object to become three-dimensional.

-“So it might be a filter that makes it look as though your nose is coming out of the screen or makes your 2D image look like a 3D image,” said Scott Kovaleski, a professor in the electrical engineering and computer science department and co-author of the paper.
+“So it might be a filter that makes it looks as though your nose is coming out of the screen or makes your 2D image look like a 3D image,” said Scott Kovaleski, a professor in the electrical engineering and computer science department and co-author of the paper.

 For the paper, Lindsay demonstrated a digital representation of a hologram using the Mizzou Tigers logo.
 Now, the team is determining how to manipulate light waves so that if a laser were projected through it, it would create a 3D image of the logo.